 One or more of you can deliver the "sermon" (for lack of a better word), dividing up the text as you see fit.
-We've hopefully composed it so that it's fairly easy to move, remove, or add additional statements as you see fit.
+We've hopefully composed it so that it's fairly easy to move, remove, or add additional statements.